BYUCS452F2020/Forklift/README.md

 This is a project management service that will allow groups of people to record information about projects they are working on together.

 ## Team
-Michael Sederberg, Cara Chipman, Nicole Curtis
+Michael Sederberg, Cara Johnson, Nicole Curtis

 ## Relational Database
 MySQL